walteryu/dwa15-p4/readme.md

 * Foobooks search feature was re-implemented within this project

-General approach was to use the Foobooks example as a scaffold during development, then remove code as the features were completed.
+General approach was to use the Foobooks example as a scaffold during development, then remove code as the features were completed; as a result, commit history will show this progression within the code base.

-Commits are made on an atomic level using "git add -p" command for clarity during development, hence they are small in nature and also show references to Foobooks
+Commits are made on an atomic level using "git add -p" command for clarity during development, hence they are small in nature and also show references to Foobooks.

 ## Known Issues

-1. Model Namespacing:
+### 1. Model Namespacing:

 As discussed during TA section, there are issues with the \App namespace; as a result, the following adjustments were made: